HarryR/logicista/_posts/2017-01-29-qcrypt-qyptoshart-lulz.markdown

 As with RAID-0, if one segment is destroyed the whole becomes corrupt, so if one key-holder becomes unable to recover their keys then all data that they are involved with becomes unrecoverable, given the type of information that one may wish to protect with this type of system it is perfectly reasonable to expect a valid attack to be a denial or omission, to prevent the release of some information only one third-party key-holder would have to be taken out of action.

-The problem of data loss isn't anything new, a common solution to this is the Parity Archive system commonly seen on Usenet which allows for a whole set to be recovered from multiple sources as long as N% of pieces from any individual source can be retrieved.
+The problem of data loss isn't anything new, a common solution to this is the Parity Archive system frequently seen on Usenet which allows for a whole set to be recovered from multiple sources as long as N% of pieces from any individual source can be retrieved.
 A similar scheme could be used to protect against a single party failing to disclose their part of the composite key by deriving an encryption key for every permutation of N-1 key-holders and publishing encrypted segments separately.

-Another, more general problem, is that QyptoShart only specifies a way of deriving a composite key and then encrypting data, it doesn't cover distribution, or recovery, or key release mechanisms, generally it's completely agnostic until a protocol or implementation decides on specific ways to alleviate those concerns.
+Another more general problem is that QyptoShart only specifies a way of deriving a composite key, distribution, recovery, key release mechanisms are just possibilities until a protocol or implementation decides on the specifics.

 ## Post-Quantum, herpen derpen derp

-Something which came to light while investigating the various repos on young Mr Curran's GitHub account are that it's possible he's decided to use fairly novel and buzzword compliant cryptographic primitives.
-The two alternatives which are presumably used instead of or in conjunction with Curve25519 are:
+Something which came to light while investigating the various repos on young Mr Curran's GitHub account is that it's possible he's decided to use fairly novel and buzzword compliant cryptographic primitives.
+The two alternatives which are presumably used instead of or in conjunction with TripleSec are:

  * Craig Gentry's Fully Homomorphic Encryption system
  * McEliece cryptosystem

 The problem is that I can only infer how these two systems could be used based on their properties without the code which combines them or some form of specification that defines how they are used together, but because how things fit together in the context of cryptographic properties, unless there's a wildly novel and innovative method involved then it's usually just a case of connecting the logical dots and jigsaw pieces.

-Presumably instead of `curve25519-xsalsa20-poly1305` to encrypt and authenticate the contents of a box, the asymmetric and supposedly quantum resistent McEliece cryptosystem is used to prevent the plaintext from being recovered from the ciphertext.
-One of the problems here is that I'm comparing a symmetric encryption and verification system with an asymmetric encryption algorithm.
-Another problem is that the public key sizes are multiple orders of magnitude higher than anything which is realistically usable, for example it's feasible for McEleice public keys to be in the range of half a megabyte to provide just 80 bits of security, where a comparable cryptosystem from DJB can provide ~126 bits of security with a significantly smaller key.
+Presumably TripleSec is used to encrypt and authenticate the contents of a box, and the asymmetric and supposedly quantum resistent McEliece cryptosystem is used to protect the keys.
+There is at least one project which uses the McEliece cryptosystem - [Goldbug](http://goldbug.sourceforge.net/), it has been fairly extensively audited in the [Big Seven Crypto Study](https://en.wikibooks.org/wiki/Big_Seven_Crypto_Study) and contains many novel features.

 Given that sufficiently capable quantum computers don't really exist yet, should we make a massive trade-off in complexity to protect against the unknown, versus using an alternative that is more widely critiqued, has known limits and provides a comparatively higher level of security in the foreseeable future?
+Personally I'm less concerned about the specific algorithms chosen, and more concerned about how they're used and the protocols surrounding their use.

 At this point, I'm going to ignore that Mr Curran published the compiled result of [another persons](https://github.com/cyph/mceliece.js) asm.js / Emscriptem wrapper of a [Hybrid Mcliece](https://www.rocq.inria.fr/secret/CBCrypto/index.php?pg=hymes) cryptosystem written in C without properly and fully attributing the original 2 projects...
 While I routinely espouse deviation from copyright law in the name of a [common albeit slightly retarded good](https://github.com/HarryR/cmd.exe), I rarely, if ever, condone the lack of attribution and credit to original sources, especially so if the original is essentially taken verbatim.